National Fried Chicken Day is held yearly on July 6th.

 Since the 1930’s travelers have asked why fried chicken is so popular in the Southeast Kansas region.
 It’s a story about a delicious, inexpensive family meal, and survival.

-Six chicken houses located near each other grabs attention.
+Crawford County in Southeast Kansas is home to six of the oldest chicken houses in the state.
+That many located near each other grabs attention.
 The New Yorker published a feature in 1982.
 The Travel Channel’s “Food Wars” visited in 2010.
 BBC Travel went global with it in 2020.
 It’s even inspired a fictional novel.

 Those asking “who’s the best?” miss the real story of survival and hope.